turbot/steampipe-plugin-aws/docs/tables/aws_redshift_parameter_group.md

 ```

-### Get the details of the require_ssl parameter associated with each parameter group
+### List the parameter of parameter group where require_ssl is false

 ```sql
 select